NREL/cloud-tools/README.md

 In other words, this script (when installed as the `credential_process` option) will run `aws sso login` automatically on the user's behalf as needed.

+**Note that with the `credential_process` option the user will no longer be able to execute `aws sso login` (it will complain about misconfigured SSO profile), but this script will handle authenticating automatically such that you should not need to run `aws sso login`.**

-**Note that these benefits also extend to the AWS SDKs and therefore any applications that use the AWS SDKs.**
+**Also note that these benefits also extend to the AWS SDKs and therefore any applications that use the AWS SDKs.**

 Please see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html for more information.